 Conditions of Employment

-Customer ServiceInformation Technology Test and EvaluationRequirements AnalysisSystem Administration Time in Grade Requirement: Applicants who have held a General Schedule (GS) position within the last 52 weeks must have 52 weeks of Federal service at the next lower grade or equivalent (GS-11).
+Data and Content ManagementDecision MakingManaging Human ResourcesResearch Time in Grade Requirement: Applicants who have held a General Schedule (GS) position within the last 52 weeks must have 52 weeks of Federal service at the next lower grade or equivalent (GS-14).

-This position is obligated.
-An obligated position is one to which an employee has statutory restoration rights based on active military service, compensable injury or disability when fully recovered, return rights based on having served an overseas tour(s), and may also cover employees who have been on extended leave without pay under certain circumstances.
-During the obligation period, the position may be filled on a temporary or permanent basis.
-The selected employee is required to sign an agreement acknowledging that (s)he is aware of the obligation and accepts the fact that (s)he may be displaced under reduction in force procedures at a later time.
+The duties of this position meet the criteria for compliance with Federal and Department of the Army Drug Free Workplace Programs.
+Detection of the presence of drugs may be warranted.
+This position may be subject to a pre-employment screening, and random testing thereafter, to include testing based on reasonable suspicion and testing due to direct involvement with an on-duty accident.
 Male applicants born after December 31, 1959, must complete a Pre-Employment Certification Statement for Selective Service Registration.
 You will be required to provide proof of U.S. Citizenship.
 Two year trial/probationary period may be required.
 Direct deposit of pay is required.
 This position requires you to submit a Public Financial Disclosure Report (OGE 278) or a Confidential Financial Disclosure Report (OGE450) upon entry, and annually thereafter.
 Selection is subject to restrictions resulting from Department of Defense referral system for displaced employees.
 If you have retired from federal service and you are interested in employment as a reemployed annuitant, see the information in the Reemployed Annuitant information sheet.
-This is a Career Program (CP) 34 - Information Technology/Cyber Management position.
+This is a Career Program (CP) 36 - Analysis, Modeling, and Simulation position.
 You may claim military spouse preference (MSP).
 Multiple positions may be filled from this announcement.
 Salary includes applicable locality pay or Local Market Supplement.
 When you perform a Civilian Permanent Change of Station (PCS) with the government, the Internal Revenue Service (IRS) considers the majority of your entitlements to be taxable.
 Visit https://www.dfas.mil/civilianemployees/civrelo/Civilian-Moving-Expenses-Tax-Deduction/ for more information.
 If you are unable to apply online or need to fax a document you do not have in electronic form, view the following link for information regarding an Alternate Application.
-Payment of Permanent Change of Station (PCS) costs is authorized, subject to the provisions of the Joint Travel Regulations and an agency determination that a PCS move is in the Government Interest.
+Permanent Change of Station (PCS) allowances may be authorized, subject to the provisions of the Joint Travel Regulations and an agency determination that a PCS move is in the Government Interest.
 Recruitment or relocation incentives MAY be authorized for highly qualified candidates.
 Service credit for annual leave accrual may be granted for certain non-Federal work experience and experience in the uniformed service.
 This position MAY be eligible for situational telework only, including emergency and OPM prescribed "Unscheduled Telework".
 As a supervisor, you must comply with the Army Civilian Education System (CES) course and timeline requirements.
 The Supervisory Development Course (SDC) must be completed within one year of placement into a supervisory position and then completed as a refresher course every three years.
 For information on CES, please visit the following website: http://usacac.army.mil/organizations/cace/amsc/courses.